Deprecator16/OpenSeadragonSmartScrollZoom/README.md

 # OpenSeadragonSmartScrollZoom
-This is a small, simple plugin for OpenSeadragon, which detects how fast the user is scrolling the mouse wheel and increases the scroll speed accordingly.
+This is a small, simple plugin for OpenSeadragon, which detects how fast the user is scrolling the mouse wheel and increases the zoom speed accordingly.

 Download and include `openseadragon-smartScrollZoom.js` after OpenSeadragon on your website.